 In the Family Violence Clinic, students represent indigent victims of domestic abuse, working in trial courts on matters such as clemency petitions for victims and drafting and lobbying for legislation affecting abused women, children and families.
 The clinic also conducts interdisciplinary programs with other colleges at the University of Missouri, including a funded research alliance with the School of Journalism and the School of Medicine to examine the response to violence against women in rural Missouri counties.
 The Family Violence Clinic has been led by nurse, lawyer and faculty member Mary Beck since 1993.

 Students in the Legislative Practicum take advantage of the School of Law’s proximity to the state capitol in Jefferson City, the advent of MU’s Harry S Truman School of Public Affairs and the school’s traditional role as a resource for the Missouri General Assembly.
 Students gain hands-on experience in the legislative process by drafting legislation, lobbying and working on policy.
 The classroom component that accompanies the practicum experience involves visits by legislators, lobbyists and representatives of organizations who influence legislation.
-The Legislative Practicum is directed by MU Deputy Provost Kenneth D. Dean, whose scholarly work has focused on the Missouri legislative and administrative arenas.

 The Mediation Clinic gives students the opportunity to act as mediators in a variety of dispute settings, such as the U.S. District Court for the Western District of Missouri, the Missouri Commission for Human Rights, the 13th Judicial Circuit Small Claims Court for Boone County and with private attorneys.
 Mixing federal cases with small claims cases provides clinic students with an opportunity that few other mediation clinics offer.
 The clinic, which is housed in the School of Law’s nationally recognized Center for the Study of Dispute Resolution, is headed by James H. Levin, an experienced practitioner and trainer in dispute resolution and a founding member of the National Association for Community Mediation.